atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 -   A section named **Rugs** that has a subsection for each Rug.
 -   A section for each Rug in the archive with
-    -   An explanation of what the Rug does, e.g., how will the source code be changed after running the Editor
+    -   An explanation of what the Rug does, e.g., how will the source code be changed after running the editor
     -   A subsection named *Prerequisites* describing what must be in place before running the Rug.
     -   A subsection named *Parameters* describing the Rug's input